 Travelling around Benelux by train: general tips

 Greetings!
-Here are some tips on train travel in/to/from/through Benelux.
+Here are some tips on train travels in/to/from/through Benelux (Belgium, Netherlands, and Luxembourg).
 Belgium opened the first steam passenger railway in Continental Europe in 1835, followed by the Netherlands in 1839, and Luxembourg in 1845.
 The three countries have well developed railway networks, connecting the vast majority of towns and cities.
 Within Benelux, rail is the fastest – and certainly the most convenient – way to travel between many larger cities.

-InterCity, high-speed rail, and other long-distance rail network in Benelux: (A1 portrait)
+InterCity, high-speed, and other long-distance rail network in Benelux: (A1 portrait)

 Local train network in the Netherlands: (A1 portrait)

-Nachtnet in the Netherlands (domestic night trains between some larger cities): (A4 landscape)
+Nachtnet in the Netherlands (domestic night train services): (A4 landscape)

 Regular local train network in Belgium and Luxembourg: (A1 landscape)

 General overview of the passenger train operators and their networks in Benelux in 2021: (A1 portrait)

 Maps of the TER (Transport express régional) train network in the French departments of Nord and Pas-de-Calais.
 See also below for some explanations.
 (A2 landscape)